iDEP-SDSU/idep/readme.md

 # iDEP: Integrated Differential Expression and Pathway analysis

-Integrated Differential Expression and Pathway analysis ([iDEP](http://ge-lab.org/idep/)) of RNA-seq or other transcriptomic data.
+[iDEP](http://ge-lab.org/idep/) is a Shiny app for analyzing RNA-seq or other transcriptomic data.
 See [documentation](https://idepsite.wordpress.com/) and [paper](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/s12859-018-2486-6).
 Based on annotation of 69 metazoa and 42 plant genomes in Ensembl BioMart as of 6/4/2017.
 Additional data from KEGG, Reactome, MSigDB (human), GSKB (mouse) and araPath (arabidopsis).
 For feedbacks or data contributions (genes and GO mapping of any species), please contact us, or visit our homepage.
 Send us suggestions or any error message to help improve iDEP.

 ## iDEP is a web application hosted at http://bioinformatics.sdstate.edu/idep/
 Local installation of this software is possible through steps below.
 But it is not supported or updated freqently.